 During the summer months, she can be found exhibiting at the Plymouth Art In the Park and Milford Memories art fairs and her work is currently exhibited at the Art Is In Market store in Briarwood Mall.
 She loves to showcase her work and expand people’s appreciation for wire art.

 For 25 years, his professional creativity was focused in hairstyling, a discipline where beauty and art lives.

 During an extended holiday in Italy, he was sparked by a new interest when taking a ceramics class and fell in love with clay.
 When he returned to Michigan, he enrolled in more clay classes and eventually completed an Associates degree in Ceramics from Oakland Community College.

 Through the years, he also attended clay workshops at various iconic art schools in San Miguel de Allende, Haystack, and Arrowmont.
 He participated in an intensive work study program at Penland, where he also formally assisted in classes.
-Later, he received his Bachelors of Fine Arts from College for Creative Studies in Detroit and for the last five years, he has enjoyed the creative space at the Michigan Art Center.
+Later, he received his Bachelors of Fine Arts from College for Creative Studies in Detroit and for the last nine years, he has enjoyed the creative space at the Michigan Art Center.

 The most influential part of his inspiration comes from traveling extensively around the world with his partner of 28 years.

 Jaclyn has always needed a creative outlet, likes to figure things out, and loves getting her hands dirty.
 Clay has offered her a unique, perpetual challenge and kinship that she has been hooked on ever since her first class in 2000.
 Her goal as an artist is to make items that are functional, interesting, neat, and a part of everyday life.